sjdv1982/seamless/README.md

 - Install the Seamless command line tools.

     It is best to create a new environment "seamless", and do `conda activate seamless` whenever you are using Seamless.
-In that case, do as follows:
+This is done as follows:
-    `conda create -n seamless -c rpbs -c conda-forge seamless-cli` Or you can install the Seamless command tools into your current conda environment: `conda install -c rpbs seamless-cli`
+    `conda create -n seamless -c rpbs -c conda-forge seamless-cli` Or you can install the Seamless command tools into your current conda environment: `conda install -c rpbs -c conda-forge seamless-cli`

 ### Getting started